--(2) When a new system design is being proposed, a minimum of three soil evaluation test pits must be characterized.
+- (1) See WAC 246-272A-0220, as adopted in 12.05.025. - (2) When a new system design is being proposed, a minimum of three soil evaluation test pits must be characterized.
 Two test pits in the proposed primary drainfield area and one in the proposed reserve area are recommended.
 One soil test pit in the primary area may be accepted if previous soil evaluations were approved after July 22, 1984. - (a) A minimum of one soil evaluation test pit is required when the design proposal is for a repair design of an existing system without a reserve area designated on the original system design.
-Two test pits are recommended. - i Highest seasonal water table determination, also referred to as wet season review, has been a part of SCC.
-Industry professionals have requested added clarity on what this entails and criteria for when to expect it.
-Part (a) has been Public Health's process and part (b) is from DOH DS&Gs as guidelines (may statements).
-We are proposing to formalize these items by codifying. - (32) When insufficient information is available to determine the highest seasonal water table, persons performing soil and site evaluations shall measure and document water table measurements during the wet season. - (a) Wet season review may consist of multiple site visits to the test pits generally between November and April.
-Season may vary based on actual conditions. - Making this a must statement would result in additional wet season reviews that may not be necessary; enough is known about the site from various forms of information to approve 12-18 inches. - (b) When the site and soil evaluation indicate the depth of soil to a water table is less than 18 inches, a wet season review may be completed to confirm that there are at least 12 inches. - (4) Soil evaluation test pits must be constructed in a manner consistent with DOH's Guidelines for Test Pit Construction for On-site Sewage Systems (Publication 337-110) and USEPA Onsite Wastewater Treatment Systems Manual (February 2001) Chapter 5 Section 5.6. - (a) A small diameter excavation may be accepted on a case-by-case basis and may be preapproved by the local health officer.
+Two test pits are recommended. - (3) When insufficient information is available to determine the highest seasonal water table, persons performing soil and site evaluations shall measure and document water table measurements during the wet season. - (a) Wet season review may consist of multiple site visits to the test pits generally between November and April.
+Season may vary based on actual conditions. - (b) When the site and soil evaluation indicate the depth of soil to a water table is less than 18 inches, a wet season review may be completed to confirm that there are at least 12 inches. - (4) Soil evaluation test pits must be constructed in a manner consistent with DOH's Guidelines for Test Pit Construction for On-site Sewage Systems (Publication 337-110) and USEPA Onsite Wastewater Treatment Systems Manual (February 2001) Chapter 5 Section 5.6. - (a) A small diameter excavation may be accepted on a case-by-case basis and may be preapproved by the Health Officer, in their sole discretion.